Top Ideas for a Stunning Victorian Style Bathroom

 Monochrome Masterpiece

-One way to bring Victorian style into the 21st century is to utilize design tropes of the era and give them a modern flavour, as is evident in the above bathroom.
+One way to bring Victorian style into the 21st century is to use design tropes of the era and give them a modern feel.

-The tub is a classic Victorian shape, and the faucets are quite typical too, as is the patterned flooring, yet there’s no way you’d ever see this bathroom and immediately think… Victorian.
+The tub is a classic Victorian shape, and so is the patterned flooring, yet there’s no way you’d ever see this bathroom and immediately think… Victorian.

-To make this look fresh, the designer has opted for a stark monochrome pallet, creating a cornucopia of contrast — Even the Victorian taps are black to stand out against the blinding white of the bathtub.
+To make this look fresh, the designer has opted for a stark monochrome palette, even the Victorian taps are black to stand out against the bright white of the bathtub.

 Fixtures